What is acute lymphoblastic leukemia?

 - The hospital’s leukemia studies have pioneered the way the world treats childhood leukemia.

-- St. Jude patients with ALL have a 94 percent survival rate, the best worldwide outcomes for that disease.
+- St. Jude patients with ALL have a 94% survival rate.

 - St. Jude was the first hospital in the U.S. to remove cranial irradiation from treatment for ALL (and, later, for acute myeloid leukemia and non-Hodgkin lymphoma) without harming survival rates.